kazuho/draft-kazuho-httpbis-priority/draft-kazuho-httpbis-priority.md

 : A seven-bit field that has no semantic value.

-The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier including before the request stream has been opened or a PUSH_PROMISE for the corresponding PUSH_ID has been received.
+The HTTP/3 PRIORITY_UPDATE frame MUST NOT be sent with an invalid identifier including before the request stream has been opened or a before a promised request has been received.

 In HTTP/3, the PRIORITY_UPDATE frame can arrive before any data is received